youssefbriki1/llm-hackathon-2025/container/README.md

 ## Using the project

-Get the OCI image from a repository, or build it with the script `build_oci.sh`.
+Get the OCI (Docker) image from a registry, or build it with the script `build_oci.sh` using Buildah.

 You will need OpenAI and Anthropic keys for the setup to be fully functional: create files `anthropicAI_key.txt` and `openAI_key.txt` inside a `keys` folder.